Piwigo/simple-theme-piwigo/README.md

 This theme is based on the [less](http://lesscss.org/) sources of bootstrap.
 To customize it, you must install some [dependencies](https://github.com/twitter/bootstrap#compiling-css-and-javascript).
 In short, install nodejs, then `npm install recess uglify-js`.
+Windows users can use a gui like [winless](http://winless.org/).

 Then, you will need to get the sources with git.
 You can fork on github (if you want to publish your theme later or submit a pull request) or get the